-The F.I.N.S. initiative is an extension of the SRC’s successful community outreach program, which provides more than 1,000 people from the public, mostly school children, with opportunities to participate in authentic scientific research.
-We are thankful to former SRC member and Fulbright scholar, Julia Whidden who helped establish the F.I.N.S. initiative and graduate student Gaitlyn Malone who has grown F.I.N.S. initiative by leaps and bounds.
-Of course, F.I.N.S. would not be possible without all the strong woman who have served as F.I.N.S. mentors and role models.
+The FINS initiative is an extension of the SRC’s successful community outreach programs, which provide more than 1,000 people from the public, mostly school children, with opportunities to participate in scientific research.
+We are grateful to Julia Whidden, former SRC Fulbright visiting scholar, who helped establish the FINS initiative, and to former graduate student Gaitlyn Malone who supported the initiative’s growth in recent years.
+FINS would not be possible without the generosity of our donors and all the incredible women who have served as FINS mentors and role models.

 SRC In Focus